How deeply do you know polenta? Discover with us the secrets of one of Italy's best-loved traditional dishes on the occasion of National Polenta Day!

 National Polenta Day: the cereal from the New World

 Mixing coarsely ground cereals with hot water dates back to prehistoric times.
 Instead, the origins of polenta can be traced back to Roman times, when people used to eat a similar mash of ground spelt and water served with cheese or meat.
 However, authentic polenta appears at the beginning of the 16th century, after the overseas travels to the New World.
 Explorers imported native products from the new lands the Old World had never seen before, including corn.
-The precious golden-coloured cereal began to be planted and consumed throughout Europe.
+The precious golden-coloured cereal began to be planted and consumed throughout Europe, to the point of playing an important role in the diet: hence the importance of celebrating an ingredient with a dedicated moment, National Polenta Day.

 In Italy, corn began to spread in the early 1500s as cattle feed.
 Later, it spread as one of the main ingredients of the poor peasant diet in the Northern regions.
 People grounded and cooked corn with water; then they served polenta accompanied by legumes or cheese.
 Peasants had already cooked and eaten a similar dish before, but it was based on spelt, rye or other cereal flour.
 However, the introduction of corn in our crops led to the common use of cornmeal, from which one of the most appreciated dishes of national cuisine was born.